ihateblueb/aster/README.md

 -   /mod endpoints require authentication and mod status
 -   /admin endpoints require authentication and admin status
 -   fetch timelines in chunks based on date, changable max/since
--   Search api that supports lookup by username, displayname, ap id, bio, note content, note cw, and even allows fetching raw objects without processing them
+-   Search api that supports lookup by username, displayname, apid, bio, note content, note cw, and even allows fetching raw objects without processing them
 -   like note and unlike note
 -   repeat and unrepeat note
 -   all incoming note content is converted from html to mfm, so are user bios